DragonFoxCollective/SBEPIS-docs/Combat.md

 # Strife choice

-Key choice made by evaluation of enemies, factions, power, tempo, etc
+Key choice made by evaluation of enemies, factions, power, tempo, etc.

+A combat event will conclude with an end condition, either the death of the aggressor party or target party, the satiation of the aggressor party (calmed) or the target party (spared), fleeing, knock-out.
++ Fleeing - Extra damage against fleeing targets
++ Knocked Out - Attacks kill knocked out targets

+## Abjure

-Abjure - What’s the goal of abjuration?
+What’s the goal of abjuration?

 + Dialogue - Dialogue abjuration will involve a defensive playstyle and quick dialogue choices.
 The goal of this must also be determined, but it can usually be assumed the goal is non-violent resolution and higher relationship and factional relationship.
 + Knockout - Goal of this is non-lethal defeat of enemies.
 Enemies will not be killed when defeated.
 This can be for a variety of tactical reasons.

+## Abscond

-Abscond - Tactical escapes, enemies will give chase!
+Tactical escapes, enemies will give chase!
 What’s the best way to leave?

 + Will the enemy type give chase?
 Are you a target?
 + What abilities do enemies have compared to players?
 Teleports?
 + Is there a team looking for you now?
 Will this affect factional relationships?
 Regular relationships?
 Increase importance?

+## Strife

-Strife - The goal is to kill, the question is how?
+The goal is to kill, the question is how?

 + Team Numbers - Are we outnumbered?
 By how much?
 + Presence of Commanders - Will the commanders also be killed? (combat stance related,) Are the enemies organized or disorganized?
-+ Enemy types– What types of damage will be most effective?
++ Enemy types - What types of damage will be most effective?
-A combat event will conclude with an end condition, either the death of the aggressor party or target party, the satiation of the aggressor party (calmed) or the target party (spared), fleeing, knock-out
-+ Fleeing - Extra damage against fleeing targets
-+ Knocked Out - Attacks kill knocked out targets

 # Teams and Combatants